 At Key Stage 3 we will study:-

-The shoe – Abstraction, core drawing skills, monochrome project, media application and design processes.
+The Shoe – Abstraction, core drawing skills, monochrome mixed media exploration, media application skills and design processes.

 The study of Art and Design will allow students to develop their: